dawsers/hyprscroller/README.md

 `scroller:movefocus`/`scroller:movewindow`.
 The reason is *Hyprland* doesn't have the concept (yet) of a workspace that spans more than the space of a monitor, and when focusing directionally, it doesn't look for windows that are "outside" of that region.
-If this changes in the future, these two dispatches may become obsolete.
+If this changes in the future, these two dispatchers may become obsolete.

 `movefocus` and `movewindow` accept the following directional arguments: